 Embedding the playlist into your sidebar

-- From Appearance → Widgets in your site’s Dashboard, add the Music Player widget into a widget area.
+- From Customize → Widgets in your site’s Dashboard, add the Music Player widget into a widget area.

 - Click the link to choose or upload your audio files.

-How can I edit the names of the songs?
+How can I edit the names, title, artist, or album of the songs?

 You can edit the names of your songs in your Media Library.